maikthomas/webrtc-demo/README.md

 Consisting of:

 - Frontend with React
-  Losely following the steps described here: https://webrtc.org/getting-started/overview
+  loosely following the steps described here: https://webrtc.org/getting-started/overview
 - A barebones signalling server in node using socket.io Implementing the flow described in this MDN doc: https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling#Signaling_transaction_flow